 The best places to apply these materials are inside the roof-liner and the pillars, and also inside the center console and dashboard, to fill empty gaps and neutralize airborne sound waves.

 If you are after a more effortless and relaxed driving experience, if you want your car to move up some steps in terms of comfort and refinement and give it a more premium feeling, sound insulation is surely an improvement you should consider.

-Even if you just want to improve your sound system, be able to enjoy your music, hear your favorite tunes or have a conversation in your car without having to raise your voice, sound deadening is the way you should go.
+Even if you just want to improve your sound system, be able to enjoy your music, hear your favorite tunes or have a conversation in your car without having to raise your voice, soundproofing a vehicle is the way you should go.

 If you aim the best possible results to make your car quieter, you should go through the whole process and utilize all the mentioned materials without regarding costs.
 That way you’ll effectively reduce noise in car interior.